 Even so, Gears Of War 4 is still worth playing for the campaign alone.
 It’s so effortlessly fun that you’ll want to play it multiple times.
 Including, I suspect, when this game’s story concludes in Gears Of War 6 or whatever.

-While the campaign may be my personal highlight of Gears Of War 4, the Gears Of War games have always had compelling and addictive multiplayer that puts them on par with the Halo series and the post-Modern Warfare installments of Call Of Duty.
+may be my personal highlight of Gears Of War 4, the Gears Of War games have always had compelling and addictive multiplayer that puts them on par with the Halo series and the post-Modern Warfare installments of Call Of Duty.
 And Gears Of War 4 continues this tradition.
 But it also continues this installment’s tradition of augmenting its previous mechanics with new variations.

 For starters, competitive multiplayer in Gears Of War 4 not only features such familiar modes as “King Of The Hill,” “Warzone,” and “Team Deathmatch” — all of which work as well here as they have in previous games — but this also has some fun new ones as well.
 Besides a slightly different version of the “Masters At Arms” mode from Gears Of War Judgment, here called “Arms Race,” this also has a fun variation on “Team Deathmatch” called “Dodgeball,” in which killing an enemy brings a dead teammate back to life.
 Then there’s “Escalation,” a best of thirteen rounds game in which you earn points by capturing three spots on a map to earn points, and the team that lost a round places a special weapon anywhere on the map they want.